kaaproject/kaa-rfcs/0004/README.md

 # Introduction

-Extension Service Protocol (ESP) is a simple, generic inter-service protocol for Kaa extension services to receive application layer data from and send to clients via the communication services.
+Extension Service Protocol (ESP) is a simple, generic inter-service protocol for Kaa extension services to receive application layer data from and send to clients through the communication services.
 ESP helps abstracting out extension services from transport protocol stacks implemented in the communication services.
 On the other hand, since Kaa extension services may significantly differ in their messaging patterns or the payload structure, ESP is designed to be unaware of these specifics.